srscalia/journal_app_frontend/README.md

   * In the repository, run `npm install`.
   * Run ` npm start`.
 (If prompted to run on different port, select yes.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.)

 These instructions will get you a copy of the frontend for the project up and running on your local machine for development purposes.
+Both the backend and frontend will need to be running for this software to work.

 ### Prerequisites